Turbo Takeaways

 - With the debt snowball method, you’ll start by paying off your smallest debt balance.
 Once that is paid off, you can move on to the next.

 - With the debt avalanche method, you can start by paying off the debt with the highest interest rate before moving on to the next debt.
-This will allow you to pay off credit card balances faster.
+This allows you to pay off credit card balances more quickly.

-- If you have a lot of debt, you may want to consider debt settlement or other debt relief measures.
+- If you have a lot of debt, you may want to consider debt settlement or another effective debt relief program.

 5. Reduce Your Expenses

-Review your spending to find areas where you can save.
-Consider cutting subscriptions, avoiding dining out, or eliminating memberships that you don’t use.
+Review your spending to identify areas where you can save.
+Consider cutting subscriptions, avoiding dining out, or canceling unused memberships.
 Use that extra money towards loan payments.

 6. Increase Loan Term